charlesb/CDF-workshop/README.md

 Finally create the Keys and Tokens that will be needed by the NiFi processor to pull Tweets using the Twitter API

 ![twitter-keysandtokens](images/twitter-keysandtokens.png)

+## Create a NiFi flow

+- Step 1: Get the tweets to be analysed
+  - Add GetTwitter processor to the canvas
+  - **Important!** From Scheduling tab change Run Schedule property to **2 sec**
+  - On the Properties tab
+    - Set Twitter Endpoint to **Filter Endpoint**
+    - Fill the Consumer Key, Consumer Secret, Access Token and Access Token Secret with the app keys and token
+    - Set Languages to **en**
+    - Provide a set of Terms to Filter On, i.e. 'cloudera'
+  - Apply changes

+- Step 2: Call the web service started earlier on incoming message
+  - Add InvokeHTTP processor and link from ReplaceText on **success** relationship
+  - Double click on processor and check all relationships except **Response** on settings tab
+  - Go to properties tab and set value for **HTTP Method** to **POST**
+  - Set **Remote URL** with value: ```http://demo.cloudera.com:9999/?properties=%7B%22annotators%22%3A%22sentiment%22%2C%22outputFormat%22%3A%22json%22%7D``` which is the url encoded value for **http://demo.cloudera.com:9999/?properties={"annotators":"sentiment","outputFormat":"json"}**
+  - Set **Content-Type** to **application/x-www-form-urlencoded**
+  - Apply changes